National Health Service: Employment and waiting lists

 In June 2018, the Royal College of Physicians calculated that medical training places need to be increased from 7,500 to 15,000 by 2030 to take account of part-time working among other factors.
 At that time there were 47,800 consultants working in the UK of which 15,700 were physicians.
 About 20% of consultants work less than full-time.

 On 6 June 2022, The Guardian said that a survey of more than 20,000 frontline staff by the nursing trade union and professional body, the Royal College of Nursing, found that only a quarter of shifts had the planned number of registered nurses on duty.

 The NHS will potentially have a shortage of general practitioners.
 From 2015 to 2022, the number of GPs fell by 1,622 and some of those continuing to work have changed to work part-time.

 In June 2023, the delayed NHS Long Term Workforce Plan was announced, to train doctors and nurses and create new roles within the health service.

 The Welsh and UK governments announced a partnership on 23 September 2024 to reduce NHS waiting lists in England and Wales during the Labour Party Conference in Liverpool.
 This collaboration aimed to share best practices and tackle common challenges.
 Previously, Eluned Morgan rejected a Conservative proposal for treating Welsh patients in England.
-The Welsh Conservatives welcomed the new partnership as overdue, while Plaid Cymru criticized it as insufficient for addressing deeper issues within the Welsh NHS.
+The Welsh Conservatives welcomed the new partnership as overdue, while Plaid Cymru criticised it as insufficient for addressing deeper issues within the Welsh NHS.

 Mental health

-One in four patients throughout the UK wait more than three months to see an NHS mental health professional, with 6% waiting at least a year.
-The National Audit Office found mental health provisions for children and young people will not meet growing demand, despite promises of increased funding.
-Currently one-quarter of young people needing mental health services can get NHS help.
-The Department of Health and Social Care hopes to raise the ratio to 35%.
+The National Audit Office found in 2018 that mental health provisions for children and young people will not meet growing demand, despite promises of increased funding.
+25% of young people needing mental health services could get NHS help in 2018.
+The Department of Health and Social Care hoped to raise the ratio to 35%.
 Efforts to improve mental health provisions could reveal previously unmet demand.

-Inclusion
+It was reported in 2023 that one in four patients throughout the UK were waiting more than three months to see an NHS mental health professional, with 6% waiting at least a year.

-In 2024, some NHS hospitals required radiographers to ask all male patients aged 12 to 55 if they were pregnant for inclusivity purposes.
-This received significant coverage in the media.
+In March 2025 the Labour government announced it would be making some changes to the Personal Independence Payment (PIP) eligibility for some mental health conditions, taking funds from patients to support its NHS resident doctors 29% wage increase after industrial action instigated by the British Medical Association.